 Anyway, the seaweed mention in this brand’s name emphasizes the use of healthy ingredients in this polish.

 Bio Seaweed lists their gel polishes as 5-free, made in the USA, vegan, and cruelty-free.

 “No big 5” in these polishes means that they have no formaldehyde, toluene, DBP, BHA, or camphor.

 The Bio Seaweed non-toxic gel nail polish is also water-based.

-It means that they are specially formulated so the toxic chemical solvents like toluene are replaced by water.
+It means that it’s specially formulated so the toxic chemical solvents like toluene are replaced by water.

-So these nail polishes are made to enrich your nails with vitamins and make them stronger instead of damaging them.
+So Bio Seaweed nail polishes are made to enrich your nails with vitamins and make them stronger instead of damaging them.

 And they are pretty durable for a water-based polish.

 Bio Seaweed promises their gel polish can stay on your nails for up to 2 weeks and is easily removable by soaking it off.